Device-independent verification of Einstein-Podolsky-Rosen steering: Preliminaries

-\paragraph{Preliminaries-} Suppose that two observers, namely Alice and Bob, make some measurements on a preshared state (they may not have quantum descriptions).
-Steering was coined by \sch ~to describe the ability that Alice's local measurements could prepare Bob's states remotely~\cite{schrodinger1935}, and this phenomenon was operationally interpreted as EPR steering by Wiseman {\it et. al.}~\cite{Wiseman2007}.
-Specifically, if Alice's and Bob's measurements are labeled as $x$ and $y$ respectively, and the corresponding outcomes $a$ and $b$, it amounts to checking if the collected statistics $p(a,b|x,y)$ admit a {\it local hidden state} (LHS) model in a form of $p(a, b|x, y)=\sum_\lambda p(\lambda) p(a|x, \lambda) {\rm Tr}[E^B_{b|y}\rho^B_\lambda],$ where the hidden variable $\lambda$ specifies some classical probability distribution $p(a|x, \lambda)$ for Alice and some quantum probability distribution ${\rm Tr}[E^B_{b|y}\rho^B_\lambda]$ for Bob which is generated via performing a positive-operator-valued measurement (POVM) $\{E^B_{b|y}\}_{b, y}$ on quantum states $\rho^B_\lambda$~\cite{Wiseman2007}.
-If there is no such LHS model, then EPR steering from Alice to Bob is demonstrated.
-Noting that Alice's side may not obey quantum rules, it is an one-sided device-independent verification task.
-And if Alice does, the presence of entanglement is naturally certified.
+Suppose that two space-like separated observers, Alice and Bob say, make measurements on a preshared state.
+Denote Alice's and Bob's measurements $x$ and $y$ respectively, and the corresponding outcomes $a$ and $b$.
+EPR-steering from Alice to Bob is demonstrated if the measurement statistics $p(a,b|x,y)$ cannot be explained by any {\it local hidden state} model as $p(a, b|x, y)=\sum_\lambda p(\lambda) p(a|x, \lambda) {\rm Tr}[E^B_{b|y}\rho^B_\lambda],$ where the hidden variable $\lambda$ specifies some classical probability distribution $p(a|x, \lambda)$ for Alice and some quantum probability distribution ${\rm Tr}[E^B_{b|y}\rho^B_\lambda]$ for Bob which is generated via performing a positive-operator-valued measurement $\{E^B_{b|y}\}_{b, y}$ on quantum states $\rho^B_\lambda$~\cite{Wiseman2007}.
+Note that Alice's side may not obey quantum rules, so EPR-steering is intrinsically an one-sided device-independent verification task.
+For any steerable state, the detection task can be accomplished via violating a linear steering witness of the form~\cite{Cavalcanti2009}